fidopower/optimal_sizing_placement/README.md

 Three optimization results are presented.

-The **Initial optimal powerflow** (OPF) shows the result of the fast-decoupled OPF solution prior to optimal sizing and placement, if feasible.
+The **Initial optimal powerflow** (OPF) tab shows the result of the fast-decoupled OPF solution prior to optimal sizing and placement, if feasible.
 The cost of the result is given in $/MWh.
 If load curtailment is necessary, it will be costed at 100x the maximum generation cost found in the model.

-The **Optimal sizing/placement solution** (OSP) solution shows the fast-decoupled sizing and placement solution given the capacity costs.
+The **Optimal sizing/placement** (OSP) tab shows the fast-decoupled sizing and placement solution given the capacity costs.

-The **Final optimal powerflow** (OPF) solution shows the fast-decoupled OPF solution after optimal sizing and placement is solved.
+The **Final optimal powerflow** (OPF) tab shows the fast-decoupled OPF solution after optimal sizing and placement is solved.

 All results are presented in two parts, the **Summary Data** and the **Network Data**.
 The summary data include totals, means, minima, and maxima values found in the model.
 The network data shows the breakdown on the results by bus and branch.